 Now onto the main event – the food!
 The menu will leave you spoilt for choice.
-Choose from French snails in a fresh herb-garlic butter sauce to grilled duck livers, salmon and sirloin, it’s all there – French-inspired cuisine to suit the South African palate.
+Choose from French snails in a fresh herb-garlic butter sauce to grilled duck livers, salmon and sirloin.
+It’s all there – French-inspired cuisine to suit the South African palate.
 I couldn’t get enough of my Jarret D’Agneau Morrocain (a slow roasted lamb shank in a red wine sauce).
 The lamb fell off the bone and the sauce was moreish.
 Other dishes I got to sample were the Entrecote Dorchester (a sirloin steak with a Madagascar sauce) and the excellent Canard Oriental (a deboned crisp braised duckling).

 No meal is complete a sweet ending.
-I just had to order the Gauteau Froid Au Chocolat – heaven on a plate!
-A decadent chocolate fudge fridge cake filled with shortbread biscuit bits, smothering in a Belgian chocolate ganache, served with peppermint ice cream and topped with a ball of spun sugar.
+I just had to order the Gâteau Froid Au Chocolat – heaven on a plate!
+The crowning glory of my evening was a decadent chocolate fudge fridge cake, filled with shortbread biscuit bits, smothered in a Belgian chocolate ganache, served with peppermint ice cream and topped with a ball of spun sugar.
 It was the most beautiful and delicious dessert I have ever had and totally worth the indulgen